uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/engines-basic-random-number-generators.rst

    description of these functions can be found in the :ref:`onemath_rng_service_routines` section.

-   In addition, the MT2203 pseudorandom number generator is a set of 6024 generators designed to create up to 6024 independent random sequences, which might be used in parallel Monte Carlo simulations.
+   In addition, the MT2203 pseudorandom number generator is a set of generators designed to create independent random sequences, which might be used in parallel Monte Carlo simulations.
    Another generator that has the same feature is Wichmann-Hill.
 It allows creating up to 273 independent random streams.
 The properties